BautiSLC/dataminer-docs-connectors/connector/doc/Hikvision_DS-9664NI-M8_NVR.md

 ## About

-The Hikvision DS-9664NI-M8 NVR connector provides standardized access to the recorder’s live and recorded video and device telemetry.
-The connector exposes health/status metrics and diagnostics for integration with video management and analytics platforms.
+The Hikvision DS-9664NI-M8 NVR connector provides standardized access to the recorder's live and recorded video and device telemetry.
+The connector exposes health and status metrics and diagnostics for integration with video management and analytics platforms.

 ## Key Features